 Here are some shots of the process of making this apple pecan pie cheesecake.
 You can find the full recipe at the end of this blog post!

-• Pat the crust down into a springform pan and bake for 10 minutes.
+• Press the crust into your springform pan and bake.

-• Beat together the cream cheese, sugar, and cornstarch until light and fluffy.
+• Beat together the cream cheese, sugar, and cornstarch.

-• Beat in the heavy cream until just combined.
+• Beat in the eggs, followed by the heavy cream and vanilla.

-• Pour 1/2 of the cheesecake batter over the baked crust, then top with the apple pie filling.
-Top with the remaining cheesecake batter, then bake.
+• Pour 1/2 of the cheesecake batter over the baked crust, then top it with the apple pie filling, followed by the remaining cheesecake batter.
+Bake.

 what size cake pan do I need?